 Armed conflicts are not only causing death, suffering and destruction.
 Development in countries and regions suffering from armed conflicts stagnates, and efforts to combat poverty, become more difficult.
 Sida supports efforts for peace and security in countries such as Colombia, the Democratic Republic of Congo, Somalia, Afghanistan and the West Bank and Gaza Strip.
 At the same time, the risk that a conflict might escalate into an armed conflict is evident in many of Sida's other partner countries, which is why Sida also supports peaceful efforts to prevent armed conflicts.
 Violent situations do not arise by chance; they are a result of a series of events that can be identified, and in some cases prevented.
 We also know that democracy and respect for human rights reduce the risk of armed conflict.

 An important, and frequently used term in this context is human security.
-(Defended human security and freedom from violence is also one of six sub-goals in the Swedish government's aid policy framework.)
 This means that women’s and men’s, girls’ and boys’ safety comes first.
 No people should have to live under deprivation and in insecurity.
 Everyone has the right to have their basic needs met.
 They can be about access to food and other supplies, health and education in humanitarian emergencies, protection against violence and sexual abuse, or about reconstruction and reconciliation after a conflict.

 Human security touches upon several important areas of life and is a prerequisite for people to be able to exercise their political, social, cultural and economic rights and opportunities.